Sign In Forgot Password

 The re-opening committee, which includes congregational physicians, will continue to monitor conditions in our community, as well as guidance from government agencies.
 If you host events, please check this page regularly as we make updates based on current conditions.

-It is recommended that each individual take precautions and pursue activities based on their own comfort level and their sense of their vulnerability to COVID-19.
+We recommend that each individual take precautions and pursue activities based on their own comfort level and their sense of their vulnerability to COVID-19.

-It is recommended that members review the CDC website for their latest guidance at https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html
+We recommend that members review the CDC website for their latest guidance at https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html

 Health Requirements

-Vaccination Requirements
+Vaccination Guidance

 General Precautions